iprignano/tendina/README.md

 <script src="tendina.js"></script>
 ```

-And, finally, call the function on your list:
+And, finally, call the function on your list menu:

 ```javascript
 $('.dropdown').tendina()
 ```

+Tendina will hide your nested submenus and manage all interactions with a nice slideUp/Down effect.
+You can even call Tendina on dinamically added elements (nice to have when building a menu from a JSON tree)!

+License
+===

+Tendina is released under the MIT License.